goauthentik/authentik/website/integrations/services/argocd/index.md

 dex.authentik.clientSecret: <base 64 encoded value of the Client Secret from the Provider above>
 ```

-### Step 2 - Configure ArgoCD to use Authentik as OIDC backend
+### Step 2 - Configure ArgoCD to use authentik as OIDC backend

 In the `argocd-cm` ConfigMap, add the following to the data field :